 Please check the Class Schedule or contact the program for specific course availability for each semester.

-MSTU 4000 Core seminar in communication, computing, and technology
+MSTU 4000 Core seminar in communication, media, and learning technologies design

 Required for incoming students.
-Meets with MSTU 6600.
 Discussion of critical issues; reading of key works; development of project in Communication, Media, and Learning Technologies Design; presentation of work in progress; conversations with leaders in the field.

 MSTU 4001 Technology and school change

 Explores how technology is currently used in our schools and how technology can be used more effectively as a catalyst for larger school reform efforts.
 Participants will examine some of the institutional forces shaping the integration of technology into our schools and some of the institutional change theories that influence these forces to address the question: What can technology contribute to school improvement and how can we facilitate those changes?

 MSTU 4005 Equity, ethical and social issues in educational technology

 Addresses a wide range of issues concerning equity and access, including differential gender, racial, and ethnic uses of computers.
 Examines legal and ethical issues in students' use of technology with an emphasis on improving access and use of technology for all students.